 We Can Help You Find the Relief You Need!

 Remember – the sooner the pathogen is destroyed, the sooner your nails can heal and avoid greater, more serious damage.
-So contact our Wheeling, IL office to schedule an appointment today by dialing (847) 465-9311.
+So contact our Wheeling, IL office to schedule an appointment for you toenail or skin infections today by dialing (847) 465-9311.
 You can also fill out our handy request form online and one of our staff members will contact you to confirm your appointment.

 505 N. Wolf Rd